 14. Grand Prairie, Texas

-Grand Prairie has a warm climate and it’s more suited to those who enjoy a small-town feeling.
+Grand Prairie has a warm climate and it’s more suited to those who enjoy close proximity to the big city.
 It’s a popular place for retirees to settle, but it’s also ideal for families with children.
 There are lots of entertainment venues, fitness centers, and parks.
+It’s also close to Six Flags, wineries, and both MLB and NFL venues.

-While the winters can be cold and wet, the summer is hot with high humidity.
-Great Prairie does have a winter season that dips below many of the other cities on our list, but the summers make up for the few months of chilly temperatures.
+While the winters can be chilly and wet according to Weather.com, the summer is hot with high humidity.
+Grand Prairie does have a winter season that dips below many of the other cities on our list, but the summers make up for the few months of chilly temperatures.

 13. Bella Vista, Arkansas

 Bella Vista is a small town with a population under 30,000.
 The weather is lovely and warm.
 The town is surrounded by hardwood forests with several walking trails.
-There are many golf courses along with shooting ranges, tennis courts, swimming pools, and the town is home to seven lakes.
+There are many golf courses along with shooting ranges, tennis courts, and swimming pools, and the town is home to seven lakes.
+Trip Advisor offers an impressive list of activities.

-The median home price is a mere $102,000.
+The median home price is $322,853, which is high but the rest of the cost of living is relatively low.
 Renters pay just $650 a month on average.
-Bella Vista is one of the most affordable places in the state of Georgia to live.
+Bella Vista is one of the most affordable places in the state of Arkansas to live.
 It’s an excellent choice for retirees or for couples who are raising a family with kids.

 12. Clemson, South Carolina

 Clemson is a college town that offers an affordable place to live.
-It’s just two hours from Atlanta, so you can enjoy the relaxation of a smaller town but you’re not far from a large metropolitan area.
-The median home price is around $180,000, which is reasonable compared to the national average.
+It’s just two hours from Atlanta, so you can enjoy the relaxation of a smaller town, but you’re not far from a large metropolitan area.
+The median home price is around $211,500, which is reasonable compared to the national average.
+Bestplaces.net discusses how rent is about $1200 per month – considerably less than many other college towns around the US.

 Clemson is a great place for young people who are pursuing an education at the local institution of higher learning.
-It’s also a great place to stay and build a life because of its comfortably warm climate and affordable cost of living.
+It’s also a great place to stay and build a family, which is why we consider it to be one of the best and most affordable warm places to live.

 11. Savannah, Georgia

 Savannah is a lovely southern town that is ideal for pedestrian traffic.
 The climate is hot and humid in the summer.
-It’s wet and mild in the winter.
-The median cost of housing is $120,000.
+It’s wet and mildly cold in the winter.
+The median cost of housing has grown over the years to be about $293,446 according to Zillow, but it’s still more affordable than many other cities in Georgia.
 It’s an affordable place to live, but it’s also filled with tons of things to do.

-There are plenty of amazing restaurants that range from southern style comfort foods with grab and go speed, to fine dining experiences that offer the taste of the culture and cuisine of Savannah.
+There are plenty of amazing restaurants that range from southern-style comfort foods with grab and go speed, to fine dining experiences that offer the taste of the culture and cuisine of Savannah.
 There are also other amenities including parks and entertainment venues.
+With the beautiful weather year-round, it’s no wonder why there are so many outdoor concerts and festivals.

 10. Santa Fe, New Mexico

 AARP continues our warmest and most affordable places in the USA.
-Santa Fe is a lovely and diverse city with a blending of Spanish, American, and Native American culture.
-It’s not far from the southern Rocky Mountain.
+Santa Fe is a lovely and diverse city with a blending of Spanish, American, and Native American cultures.
+It’s not far from the southern Rocky Mountain Range.
 The cost of living is average, but the median household income is higher.
-This makes it an affordable place to live in. there is plenty of sunshine in Santa Fe if you don’t mind hot summers.
+This makes it an affordable place to live in.
+There is plenty of sunshine in Santa Fe with only a few days of rain each month.
+Summers will typically get into the 80s or 90s.
+The winters will get a bit of snow, but it’s just enough to cool things down.
+You’re certainly not going to face blizzards, which is what you may be accustomed to up north.

 9. Las Cruces, New Mexico